-1. A local massage school
+1. Thai Massage training at a local massage school

-The other option is a school that specializes in Thai Massage training exclusively.
-This can often be a better choice, since such teachers are generally highly experienced and passionate about their work.
+- The other option is a school that specializes in Thai Massage training exclusively.
+This can often be a better choice since such teachers are generally highly experienced and passionate about their work.

 2. Studying Thai Massage in Thailand